-Health care is a serious social issue in Vanuatu, as distance between islands and the relative poverty of the country make delivery of quality care difficult.
-Life expectancy is 67 years for males, and 70 years for females.
-Health expenditure per capita is about USD139, which is less than one fourth of the Western Pacific regional average, or 4.2 percent of GDP.
-Vanuatu suffers from a severe shortage of qualified health care professionals.
-There are only 1.4 doctors per 10,000 population, which is just one tenth of the regional average; there are 16.6 nurses and midwives per 10,000 people, which is also low for the region.
-This human resource shortage seems likely to persist as the number of health care workers graduating from the Vanuatu Centre for Nursing Education is exceeded by the projected number of retirees for the foreseeable future.
+Healthcare is a serious social issue in Vanuatu, as the distance between the islands and the relative poverty hinders the accessibility of quality healthcare.
+Vanuatu also suffers from a severe shortage of qualified healthcare professionals.
+The estimated number of doctors, nurses, and midwives in 2012 is 1.77 per 1,000 population.
+This human resource shortage is likely to persist as the number of healthcare workers graduating from the Vanuatu College for Nursing Education is exceeded by the projected number of retirees for the foreseeable future.

-Despite Vanuatu’s increasing modernity, the country’s local health care resources may vary widely in quality depending on the area.
-Precautions relating to health care should be made before making a trip.
+Despite Vanuatu’s increasing modernity, the country’s local healthcare resources may vary widely in quality depending on the area.
+Precautions relating to healthcare should be made before making a trip.
 The country has a very limited local private health insurance system, so arrangements should be made before travel.
-Emergency evacuation to Australia or New Zealand is usually required for any situation requiring serious medical attention in the country; insurance and other arrangements should be planned in advance accordingly.
-Furthermore, the risk of natural disaster makes planning for evacuation contingencies of even greater importance.